What is the difference between RPO and in-house recruitment?

 Kevin Wheeler, the founder of Global Learning Resources, a consultant, public speaker, writer and university lecturer believes the era of RPO is upon us and goes as far as to question whether internal recruiting is even needed at all.

 "Does it [an internal function] do something that an external provider cannot do?
 Can it do it as cheap or as fast?
 Can it provide a higher-caliber candidate?"
 To remain competitive with outside providers, an internal function has to be as efficient as or more efficient than an outside provider, he adds.

-Wheeler says that today, organisations are seeking out RPOs that offer quality and speed.
-According to him, the best RPOs are able to integrate the clients employment brand, culture, and knowledge in such a way that candidates are not even aware they are dealing with a third party.
+Wheeler says that today, organisations are seeking out RPOs that offer quality and speed and are able to integrate the clients employment brand, culture, and knowledge in such a way that candidates are not even aware they are dealing with a third party.

 Outsourcing recruitment activity is an ideal solution to the highs and lows of ever-shifting corporate requirements, feast or famine, small needs or big, plus it can lead to a competitive advantage when the talent pool is on the shallow end.
 It has been proven time and again that the more talented an organisation's workforce is, the more attractive the employer brand becomes.

 Recruitment Process Outsourcing can be beneficial in this respect because the process, when properly and thoroughly executed, can also improve candidate experience.
 Often an HR department does not have time to offer feedback to applicants, which can leave a negative impression.
 An organisation that doesn't offer at least an acknowledgement indicating that their CV has not gone down a black hole, can damage its employer brand, leading to future problems in attracting critical talent.